semantic-release/semantic-release/README.md

 ### Is it _really_ a good idea to release on every push?

 It is indeed a great idea because it _forces_ you to follow best practices.
-If you don't feel comfortable making every passing feature or fix on your master branch addressable via `npm` you might not treat your master right.
+If you don’t feel comfortable making every passing feature or fix on your master branch addressable via `npm` you might not treat your master right.
 Have a look at [branch workflows](https://guides.github.com/introduction/flow/index.html).
 If you still think you should have control over the exact point in time of your release, e.g. because you are following a release schedule, you can release only on the `production`/`deploy`/`release` branch and push your code there in certain intervals, or better yet use [dist-tags](https://docs.npmjs.com/cli/dist-tag).

 ### Why should I trust `semantic-release` with my releases?

 `semantic-release` has a full unit- and integration-test-suite that tests _actual_ `npm` publishes against the [npm-registry-couchapp](https://github.com/npm/npm-registry-couchapp/) on node.js `^0.10`, `^0.12` and io.js `^1`, `^2`.
-A new version won't get published if it doesn't pass on all these engines.
+A new version won’t get published if it doesn’t pass on all these engines.

-Note: Currently integration-tests don't run on Travis CI.
+Note: Currently integration-tests don’t run on Travis CI.
 If you know stuff about npm/Travis/Couch: Please help!

 ## Badge